aldopando/BellabeatCaseStudy/README.md

 Observations.

 - ***The average total daily sleep across all users have interestingly increased from 7.085 to 7.214 hours.
-This is weird because we expected a result lower due to we are removing the naps from the calculation and we only took into account full cycles of slee (>120 minutes)***.
+This is unexpected because we expected a lower result since we removed the naps from the calculation and we only took into account full cycles of sleep (>120 minutes)***.

 ---

-Diving deep into this anomaly, we figured out if there were days when the users only tracked their naps or unusual sleep records (<120 minutes) in the calculation of the daily average that includes naps and sleep segmeneted.
+Diving deep into this anomaly, we figured out if there were days when the users only tracked their naps or unusual sleep records (<120 minutes) that might have affected the calculation of the daily average sleep time that includes naps and sleep segmeneted.

 Query.